Platinum-Saber/Infinite-Stack/SEM-3/CS3613-Introduction to Artificial Intelligence/Study Notes/Logical Agents.md

 - Resolve $Q$ with $\neg Q$ to get the empty clause ($\square$).

 Thus, we have derived a contradiction, meaning $P$ is true.

+These equivalences form the foundation for logical reasoning and manipulation in propositional logic.
+They allow you to transform logical expressions, simplify complex statements, and prove the validity of arguments.
+Understanding and being able to apply these equivalences is crucial for working with logical formulas and proofs in various fields of mathematics, computer science, and formal logic.